stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 ### Step 3: Creating the Model of Vulnerability
 ***Calculate***: Household resilience = adaptive capacity + livelihood sensitivity - biophysical exposure

+#### Revised Version
+1. Download traditional authorities: MWI_adm2.shp
+1. Adding TA and LZ ids to DHS clusters
+1. Removing HH entries with invalid or unknown values
+1. Aggregating HH data to DHA clusters, and then joining to traditional authorities to get: ta_capacity_2010
+1. Removing index and livestock values that were NA
+1. Sum of Livestock by HH
+1. Scale adaptive capacity fields (from DHS data) on scale of 1 - 5 to match Malcomb et al.
+1. Weight capacity based on table 2 in Malcomb et al.
+1. Calculate capacity by summing all weighted capacity fields
+1. Joining mean capacities to TA polygon layer
+  1. Summarize capacity from households to traditional authorities
+1. Making capacity score resemble Malcomb et al’s work (scores on range of 0-20) by multiplying capacity score by 20
+1. Categorizing capacities using natural jenks methods
+1. Creating blank raster and setting extent of Malawi - CRS: 4326
+1. Reproject, clip and resampling flood risk and drought exposure rasters to new extent and cell size
+  1. Uses bilinear resampling for drought to average continuous population exposure values
+  1. Uses nearest neighbor resampling for flood risk to preserve integer values
+  1. Removing factors and recasting them as integers
+  1. Clipping TAs with LZs to remove lake
+1. Rasterizing final TA capacity layer
+1. Masking flood and drought layers
+1. Reclassify drought raster into quantiles
+1. Add all RASTERs together to calculate final output: final = (40 - geo) * 0.40 + drought * 0.20 + flood * 0.20
+1. Use zonal statistics to aggregate raster to TA geometry for final calculation of vulnerability in each traditional authority

+#### Final Revision

+Besides what is above, we added the variables for the Livelihood zones procedures and the comparison methodology.

 ## Replication Results